MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 If you have a Partner Center account for which the Primary Owner is a Microsoft account (MSA), use that a Microsoft account (MSA) to sign into your Partner Center account.
 Then enroll in the Microsoft Edge program.

 > [!NOTE]
-> The Microsoft Edge program does not currently support registering with a work or school account.
+> The Microsoft Edge program doesn't currently support registering with a work or school account.
 You must register using a Microsoft account (MSA) and then link your Azure AD tenants with that account, to be able to manage extensions.

 <!-- ====================================================================== -->